-NHS National Services Scotland - NSS are the organisation receiving and collating test data and seeding this through CHI.
-NHS NSS will hold the data in the integration hub and are a data controller.
+NHS NSS - NSS will hold the data in the integration hub and are a data controller.
 The data will be defined as an information asset in the Information Asset Register as the Covid-19 test data.
 NSS will appropriately share the data with others in order to respond to the pandemic.
+For each of those sharing purposes, an assessment will be undertaken.
+This asset will be added to the list of joint assets between NSS and PHS.
+NSS System support staff will have access should any faults/bugs require action.
+Practitioner services staff will have access to some data items should they require to manually CHI match.
+All systems being utilised have role based access controls in place and appropriate auditing functionality for activities undertaken.

-For each of those sharing purposes, a rapid assessment will be undertaken.
-NSS will ensure appropriate information governance requirements, including documentation and agreements, are completed as required.
-This information asset will be held by PHS as a joint controller to allow analysis of the data.
+PHS - This information asset will be held by PHS as a data controller to allow analysis of the data.